accorddeveloper/MIGS-payment-gateway-MVC5/README.md

 ## Get Started:

-Look for the following code in the web.config file and replace the values with the information given to you by your bank.
+Look for the following code in the web.config file and replace the values with the information given to you by your bank or log into your MIGS portal and find them there.

 ```xml
 <!-- MIGS SETTINGS -->